coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 ```

 NOTE: In the future, most of these steps will be automated and a syncer will push the updated metadata to S3.

+## Open an issue for the next release

+- [ ] Open an issue in this repo with the approximate date in the title of the next release in this stream.
+  - Add the `jira` label to the ticket